 More information about North Central Florida Housing Authority can be found on its website at http://ncfrha.com/.

-As of the most recent VMS report, North Central Florida Housing Authority manages 294 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, North Central Florida Housing Authority manages 214 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 31% having issued approximately 10 vouchers in the past year.
 The average voucher holder has received housing benefits for 5 years and 3 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 17 months on the waiting list1.